About Jen

 I Am.

-I work at the intersection of emotional healing, shadow integration and spiritual emergence.
+I work at the intersection of psychological healing, shadow integration, and spiritual emergence.

 My approach is embodied and relational.
-In other words, I am a human being and my relationship with you is the most important aspect of the therapeutic process.
+In other words, I am a human being and my relationship with you is the most important aspect of our time together.

-I am passionate about holding space for others, be that individually or in groups, and I’m endlessly inspired by the profound healing that emerges as a result of people coming together to share their stories in a heartful way.
+I am passionate about holding space for others and I’m endlessly inspired by the profound healing that emerges as a result of people coming together to share their stories in a heartful way.

 I offer a welcoming space that allows for the exploration of difficult emotions and the less desirable aspects of our personalities that are normally kept hidden from view.